Overtime

 Calculating the payment of overtime

-If it is not possible to compensate overtime with time off (because of business operations, the concerned employee is leaving the company, etc.), the employer must pay every hour of overtime with a minimum of 140 % of the hourly salary.
-It is not possible to specify in the employment contract that overtime is already included in the monthly salary, unless the employee has the senior manager (cadre supérieur) status.
+If it is not possible to compensate overtime with time off (because of business operations, or if the employee in question is leaving the company, etc.), the employer must pay every hour of overtime at the rate of at least 140% of the hourly wage.
+Employers may not specify in an employment contract that overtime is already included in the monthly salary, unless the employee is a senior manager (cadre supérieur).

-When an employee works overtime on a public holiday, the employer must add the premiums together.
-Therefore, he must:
+When an employee works overtime on a public holiday, the employer must aggregate the overtime premiums.
+Therefore, they must:

-- calculate the salary to be paid for work carried out on a public holiday;
+- calculate the remuneration to be paid for work carried out on public holidays;

 - and apply the premiums due for overtime worked.

-The hourly wage is obtained by dividing the monthly remuneration by the standard rate of 173 hours.
+The hourly wage is obtained by dividing the monthly compensation by the standard rate of 173 hours.

-The part before premiums of overtime hours (the first 100 %) is exempt from income tax and social contributions, with the exception of:
+The share before premiums of overtime hours (the first 100%) is exempt from income tax and social contributions, with the exception of:

 - contributions for benefits in kind (health insurance – healthcare);